 - a parks system designed by Frederick Law Olmsted that is the envy of cities nationwide;

-- a vibrant downtown life, featuring Fourth Street Live, Waterfront Park, Louisville Slugger Field, Extreme Park, waterfront hiking and biking trails, and the Falls of the Ohio;
+- a vibrant downtown life, featuring Fourth Street Live, Waterfront Park, Big Four Walking Bridge, Louisville Slugger Field, waterfront hiking and biking trails, and the Falls of the Ohio;

-the breathtaking natural beauty of Kentucky, home to spectacular lakes, stunning mountains, mysterious forests and the Red River Gorge.
+- and the breathtaking natural beauty of Kentucky, home to spectacular lakes, stunning mountains, mysterious forests, Mammoth Cave and the Red River Gorge.

 The Highlands’ Charm

 In downtown Louisville, you’ll find a museum-lover’s paradise.
 The waterfront is home to the world-famous Muhammad Ali Center, a fascinating interactive museum dedicated to The Champ’s vision of creating a more respectful world.
-Just west on Main Street, you’ll also find the Louisville Science Center, the Frazier International History Museum, and the Louisville Slugger Museum & Factory, where you can watch craftsman create the Louisville Sluggers that Major League Baseball players use to knock ’em out of the park.
+Just west on Main Street, you’ll also find the Kentucky Science Center, the Frazier History Museum, 21c Museum and the Louisville Slugger Museum & Factory, where you can watch craftsmen create the Louisville Sluggers that Major League Baseball players use to knock ’em out of the park.
 Just around the corner, you’ll find Glassworks, a complex of glass studios and galleries dedicated to the art of glass.
-Its building is also home to The Jazz Factory, a stylish jazz club where you'll find contemporary jazz greats - and you just might find one of Bellarmine's talented Music program alumni - playing on any given night.

-A few blocks east of those attractions, you’ll find outstanding performing arts at the Kentucky Center for the Performing Arts, at Actor's Theatre, on the Belvedere overlooking the river, or at Waterfront Park, which is home to rock, alt-rock, folk and indie concerts during the summer.
-Main and Market Streets are also home to dozens of clubs where you can hear live music.
-The Fourth Street Wharf is also home to the world-famous sternwheeler Belle of Louisville, which hosts Bellarmine students each year in the "Ball on the Belle.”
+A few blocks east of those attractions, you’ll find outstanding performing arts at Actors Theatre, on the Belvedere overlooking the river or at Waterfront Park, which is home to rock, alt-rock, folk and indie concerts during the summer.
+Main and Market Streets—the Nulu district—are also home to dozens of clubs, boutiques and top notch dining.
+The Fourth Street Wharf is also home to the world-famous sternwheeler Belle of Louisville, which hosts Bellarmine’s Halloween dance, “Ball on the Belle.”

-South of Main a few blocks, you’ll find Fourth Street Live, a dining and entertaining complex that’s home to Hard Rock Cafe, Maker’s Mark Bourbon House, and numerous other shops, restaurants and nightclubs.
-Travel east a few more blocks and you'll find Louisville Slugger Field, home to the Triple A Louisville Bats and the Extreme Park, a world-class concrete playground for extreme skaters, boarders, and bikers.
+South of Main a few blocks, you’ll find Fourth Street Live, a dining and entertaining complex that’s home to Hard Rock Cafe, Maker’s Mark Bourbon House and numerous other shops, restaurants and nightclubs.
+Travel east a few more blocks and you'll find Louisville Slugger Field, home to the Triple-A Louisville Bats and Louisville City FC, Kentucky’s only fully professional soccer club.

-A couple of miles south of downtown, you’ll find several other must-see attractions, including the J. B. Speed Art Museum, and Churchill Downs, home of the Kentucky Derby and the Kentucky Derby Museum.
+A couple of miles south of downtown, you’ll find several other must-see attractions, including Churchill Downs, home of the Kentucky Derby and the Kentucky Derby Museum.
 For two weeks each spring, the Louisville area hosts one of the world’s great parties: the Kentucky Derby Festival.
-Further south, on the edge of town, the 6200-acre Jefferson Memorial Forest is the largest urban forest in the United States.
+Farther south, on the edge of town, the 6200-acre Jefferson Memorial Forest is the largest urban forest in the United States.
 Still haven’t had enough nature?
-Check out the Falls of the Ohio State Park, just across the river in Indiana, where you can explore the 386-million-year-old fossil beds and contemplate time, nature, and your place in the universe.
+Check out the Falls of the Ohio State Park, just across the river in Indiana, where you can explore the 386-million-year-old fossil beds and contemplate time, nature and your place in the universe.

 Louisville’s location in the center of the United States makes travel to other destinations easy.
-We’re within a comfortable drive of many other major cities and Louisville International Airport is a 15-minute drive from campus.
+We’re within a comfortable drive of many other major cities, and the Louisville International Airport is a 15-minute drive from campus.

 Louisville’s Vibrant Business Climate

-Louisville also boasts a strong economy and a fabulous job market for Bellarmine’s graduates.
-In fact, a recent Wall Street Journal article designated Louisville “one of the five best big city job markets for new college graduates.”
-In addition to Louisville Slugger-makers Hillerich & Bradsby and Churchill Downs, Louisville is home to many other major employers, including Brown-Forman Corporation, Hilliard Lyons, Humana, Kindred Healthcare, Norton Healthcare, Yum Brands, UPS and Papa John's Pizza.
+Louisville boasts a strong economy and a fabulous job market for Bellarmine’s graduates.
+In fact, a recent article by ZipRecruiter designated Louisville a “Top 10 Best City for Job Seekers” for 2017.
+In addition to Louisville Slugger-makers Hillerich & Bradsby and Churchill Downs, Louisville is home to many other major employers, including Brown-Forman Corporation, Hilliard Lyons, Humana, Kindred Healthcare, Norton Healthcare, Yum!
+Brands and UPS.

-There's also a zeal for small business in the Metro Louisville area.
+And there’s also a zeal for small business in the Metro Louisville area.
 More than 28,000 small businesses call Louisville home.
-In fact, Entrepeneur Magazine recently named Louisville the number one city for small business growth.
-With the major UPS WorldPort hub at Louisville International Airport and the bustling Riverport, the city is also a growing center for international trade.
+In 2018, SmartAsset named Louisville a “Top City for New College Grads”.

 Come visit us!

 See for yourself Louisville’s unique mixture of easy access to everything a big city has to offer, along with the comfort, safety, beauty and ease that usually resides only in small towns.
-And make a visit to Bellarmine University your first stop!
+Make a visit to Bellarmine University your first stop!
 Schedule a visit now.